Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 resident vs non resident fees

-Also remember residents under 16 don’t need a license, but non-residents over 16 must buy one regardless.
+Also note that residents under 16 do not need a license, but non-residents over 16 must buy one regardless of age.

 Resident Daily Rates